warmbowski/iounia/DEVELOPMENT_LOG.md

 ## Optimizations & Refinements

 - ✅ Refined VSCode Copilot to include library-specific instructions for Convex
-- ⬜ Working on improved method to check if users are logged in to reduce route load latency
+- ✅ Working on improved method to check if users are logged in to reduce route load latency
-- ⬜ Planning to remove Clerk URL from user IDs and use raw Clerk user ID in members and attendee tables
+- ✅ Planning to remove Clerk URL from user IDs and use raw Clerk user ID in members and attendee tables

 ## Future Investigation

 - Considering Backblaze Media Storage/Streaming for improved media handling
 - Investigating solutions for transcription model optimization
+- Problematic jwt session tokens when dev app left open for a long time
+  - JWT `aud="convex"` claim is missing from token
+  - may only affect development environment

 ---